 Tricks that work for greens also work for herbs—especially hard, woody herbs, such as chives, oregano, sage, rosemary, and thyme.
 Wash with cool running water, spin or dry with paper towels or a clean cloth, wrap loosely in damp paper towels, and store in a sealed container or zip-top bag in the refrigerator.
 Re-dampen paper towels as needed.

 Leafy herbs, such as basil, cilantro, mint, and parsley, can also be stored in Mason jars.
 Wash and dry each bunch of herbs, then gather the stems together like cut flowers.
 Add fresh, cool water to each jar, just enough to cover the trimmed ends of each little herb bouquet.
 Cover with plastic or simply screw on the lid.
 Be sure to replace the water and re-trim the stems every two days or so.
 If your bunch of herbs is too big for a jar, they also keep very well in a cup of water without a top—just top off the water frequently.
 Leafy herbs will keep like this for easily a week, and sometimes longer—much better than the usual wilty mess after a day or two!

-A product I’ve personally used and liked is FreshPaper.
+Paper made specifically for produce is also useful.
 We’ve used it for berries and herbs with great success, cutting pieces around 4 inches square and adding them to storage bags (along with paper towels).
 Cutting a round piece and leaving it at the bottom of a countertop fruit bowl will extend the life of countertop apples, pears, and other fruits.

 Proper food storage saves money and will eliminate unwelcome surprises (and smells!) when you are hungry for a crisp apple or eager to prepare a tasty meal.
 Now it’s time to get creative in the kitchen using your well-stored food!
 Check out these delicious recipes and enjoy!